 The Everest Base Camp Trek 14 Days

-Travelling to the north of the Khumbu Valley in Nepal is the trek to one of the most famous base camps in the world, the Everest Base Camp Trek.
-Incredible Sherpa cultures and landscapes varying from lush forests to barren rocks and a trail that leads up high towards the highest mountain in the world Mt Everest.
-The Everest Base Camp Trek is one of the treks you should do to fulfill that lifelong dream of trekking through remote areas to the Khumbu Glacier and view some of the highest peaks in the world.
-Mountains of note during this amazing trek are Lhotse (8,516m), Ama Dablam (6,812m), Makalu (8,485m), Nuptse (7,861m), Cho Oyu (8,201m), Pumori (7,161m) and of course Everest (8,848m).
+Traveling to the north of the Khumbu Valley in Nepal is the trek to one of the most famous base camps in the world, the Everest Base Camp Trek.
+Incredible Sherpa cultures and landscapes vary from lush forests to barren rocks and a trail that leads up high towards the highest mountain in the world Mt Everest.
+The Everest Base Camp Trek is one of the treks you should do to fulfill that lifelong dream of trekking through remote areas to the Khumbu Glacier and viewing some of the world's highest peaks.
+Mountains of note during this amazing trek are Lhotse (8,516m), Ama Dablam (6,812m), Makalu (8,485m), Nuptse (7,861m), Cho Oyu (8,201m), Pumori (7,161m), and of course Everest (8,848m).